michal-juza-mama-ai/melown_assesment/README.md

   6) Function to perform segmentation can be found in ``mj_predict.py`` (``segment_image()``) - example of result you can see below

 I admit that the example bellow is not fair as the training samples were taken from this image as well :).
 As the training is very slow on my computer the resulting model is definitelly not perfect and is only to demonstrate that it somehow works:).

+Before you dive into code please call me first: 604320670